MicrosoftDocs/Devices-docs/surface-hub/use-fully-qualified-domain-name-surface-hub.md

 ---
-title: Use fully qualified domain name with Surface Hub
+title: Configure domain name for Skype for Business
-description: Troubleshoot common problems, including setup issues, Exchange ActiveSync errors.
+description: Describes scenarios where you need to specify the domain name of your Skype for Business server on Surface Hub
 author: coveminer
 ms.author: hachidan
 ms.topic: how-to
-ms.date: 07/27/2017
+ms.date: 01/18/2023
 ms.reviewer:
 manager: frankbu
 ms.localizationpriority: medium